-The purpose of this privacy statement is to explain to you Irithmics’s policy with regards to the handling of personal data supplied by you to Irithmics during the process of using this website or in relation to our services.
+The purpose of this privacy statement is to explain to you Irithmics’s policy with regards to the handling of personal data about you supplied to Irithmics during the process of using this website or in relation to our services.

-We are required to provide certain information about data protection and privacy statement wording is required as a result of data protection laws arising pursuant to a European Union data protection directive and corresponding UK laws.
+We are required to provide certain information about data protection and privacy as a result of data protection laws arising pursuant to a European Union data protection directive and corresponding UK laws.
 Businesses in the UK and European Union countries must comply with national laws enacted in light of their country’s interpretation of the European Union data protection legislation.
 The legislation seeks to ensure that all personal information held by businesses and organizations is both accurate and suitably protected in order to ensure there is no mis-use of personal data relating to an individual held by the business or organization.
 Irithmics intends to process your data by complying with relevant legislation.

 Irithmics kindly requests that you read the privacy statement below which has been included with a view to protecting your personal data.